About Us Contact Shop

 • You want a round pumpkin, not an oblong one since those are more stringy.

 • Tap the pumpkin and look for a hollow sound.
-This means that the walls aren’t too think and the light can properly get through and show your carving details.
-You can also determine this by the weight; if it’s really heavy, then that’s a good sign that it’s very thick.
+This means that the walls aren’t too thick and the light can properly get through and show your carving details.
+You can also determine this by the weight; if it’s really heavy, then that’s a good sign that it’s too thick.

 • Avoid pumpkins that have a shell that feels as hard as wood.
 These can be difficult and actually dangerous to try to cut through.